PowerShell/PSDscResources/README.md

 * [Group](#group): Provides a mechanism to manage local groups on the target node.
 * [Service](#service): Provides a mechanism to configure and manage Windows services.
 * [User](#user): Provides a mechanism to manage local users on the target node.
+* [WindowsFeature](#windows-feature): Provides a mechanism to install or uninstall windows roles or features on a target node.
 * [WindowsOptionalFeature](#windows-optional-feature): Provides a mechanism to enable or disable optional features on a target node.
 * [WindowsPackageCab](#windows-package-cab): Provides a mechanism to install or uninstall a package from a windows cabinet (cab) file on a target node.